paritytech/js-api/README.md

 ## public node

-For operation within a public node, the following dependencies needs to be added (this functionality will be moved shortly) -
+For operation within a public node, the following peerDependencies needs to be added (this functionality will be moved shortly) -

 ```
 "ethereumjs-tx": "^1.2.5"